Here is the 2019 HRA Income and Resource Levels chart.

 (< 65, Does not have Medicare)(OR has Medicare and has dependent child < 18 or < 19 in school)

-See income levels for past years through 2017 here.
+See income levels for past years from 2001 through 2018 here.

 Which household size applies?
 The rules are complicated.
 See rules here.